Patryk-Janowski/heartbleed/README.md

 ```

+#### 1. Using script try to extract some sensitive data
 This repo includes heartbleed.py script (in python2)

 ```shell
 ./heartbleed.py -h
 ```

-#### Using script try to extract some sensitive data
+* read script manual
+* explore options

-#### Set verbose option analize how script executes
+#### 2. Analize how script executes
+* Set verbose flag
+* Addionatly you can use Wireshark to inspect network traffic

-#### Try to steal server private key and certificate
+#### 3. Try to steal server private key and certificate

-## Excersice 3 Exploit using metaspoit
+## Excersice 3: Exploit using metaspoit

-#### Start the Metasploit console
+#### 1. Start the Metasploit console
 ```shell
 sudo msfconsole
 ```

-#### Search Heartbleed module by using built in search feature in Metasploit framework
+#### 2. Search Heartbleed module by using built in search feature in Metasploit framework
 ```shell
 search heartbleed
 ```

-#### Load the heartbleed by module
+#### 3. Load the heartbleed by module
 ```shell
 use auxiliary/scanner/ssl/openssl_heartbleed
 ```

-#### After loading the auxiliary module, extract the info page to reveal the options to set the target
+#### 4. After loading the auxiliary module, extract the info page to reveal the options to set the target
 ```shell
 show info
 ```

-#### This is a list of all auxiliary actions that the scanner/ssl/openssl_heartbleed module can do:
+#### 5. This is a list of all auxiliary actions that the scanner/ssl/openssl_heartbleed module can do:
 ```shell
 show actions
 ```

-#### Here is a complete list of advanced options supported by the scanner/ssl/openssl_heartbleed auxiliary module:
+#### 6. Here is a complete list of advanced options supported by the scanner/ssl/openssl_heartbleed auxiliary module:
 ```shell
 show advanced
 ```

-#### To view full list of possible evasion options supported by the scanner/ssl/openssl_heartbleed auxiliary module in order to evade defenses:
+#### 7. To view full list of possible evasion options supported by the scanner/ssl/openssl_heartbleed auxiliary module in order to evade defenses:
 ```shell
 show evasion
 ```

-#### Explore available options and actions than:
+#### 8. Explore available options and actions than:
  * Set RHOST
  * Set Action
  * Run
-#### Extract Certificate and Private Key using metaspolit
+#### 9. Extract Certificate and Private Key using metaspolit

-## Excercise 4 some code snippet
+## Excercise 4: some code snippet

-#### Inscect heartbeat request/response packet
+#### 1. Inscect heartbeat request/response packet

 **Format of the Heartbeat request/response packet**